 Also located in the park is a Washington Alaska Military Cable and Telegraph System (WAMCATS) station.
 In 1900 it took a year to send a message from interior Alaska to Washington D.C. and receive an answer.
 To speed communications, the US Signal Corps, a branch of the Army, built the WAMCATS.
 After part of the original line burned, the line was moved to parallel the new Valdez-Fairbanks Trail.

 This WAMCATS station, called McCarty Station, was established in 1907 to maintain the telegraph.
 Several log cabins housed the telegraph office, a dispatcher, two repairmen and their supplies.
 The telegraph was replaced in 1926 with a 50-watt radio, which was used until 1935 when the site was given to the Alaska Road Commission.
 During World War II, the Army reclaimed the property for a soldier encampment.

 The Delta Historical Society maintains a museum in a sod-roofed cabin at Big Delta State Historical Park.
 The artifacts in the museum, dating from 1900 to 1950, were collected from local people.
 Artifacts include blacksmith tools, horse tack, dog harnesses and sleds, many household items and much more.
 There is also a display of historic photographs.

-The park concessionaire gives tours of the grounds and buildings and operates a gift store and the Packhouse Pavilion where meals are sold.
+Park interpretive guides give tours of the grounds and buildings.
 Brochures are also available for a self-guided tour of the park.

 Big Delta State Historical Park is a ten-acre park with 23 RV camping sites in the parking lot development.
 Facilities include picnic area, toilets, water and a dump station.
 The park is located 8 miles north of Delta Junction at Mile 274.5 of the Richardson Highway.